-Bearing Witness in the Heartland is a journal-style news blog dedicated to recording the more important news events and changes occurring within our country and to our planet – some hopeful but many fretful – as seen from a rural community outside of Saint Louis, Missouri.
+Bearing Witness in the Heartland is a journal-style news blog dedicated to recording the more important news events and changes occurring within our country and to our planet – some hopeful but many fretful – as seen from a rural community outside of Saint Louis, Missouri, United States.
 This region, not far from the confluence of the two great rivers of the world, the Mississippi River and Missouri River, is often thought of affectionately (and occasionally negatively) as the “heartland” of our country, even to those who only know it by flying high above from coast to coast.

 The courage to publicly bear witness, and speak truth to power despite the consequences, has helped countless nations, individuals, organizations, and even businesses to evolve by confronting the consequences of their decisions, individually and collectively.
 If we cannot confront our differences and agree on some level of facts, truth, and history how can we ever learn and evolve from our mistakes as an individual, community, country, or species?
 Or much less earn empathy for the context of others occasionally making mistakes in their own judgment, action, and contemplation.